top of page

 -

 Does HSoP offer veterinary services to the pulbic?Though we would love to offer spaying/neutering and vaccination services to our local pet community, HSoP does not have the ability or facilities to do so at this time.
-HSoP does offer spay and neuter assistance through our S.N.A.P., and microchipping services.
+HSoP does offer assistance through our Spay/Neuter Assistance Program (SNAP), and microchipping services.
 For a list of local veterinary services, please view the Veterinary Services resource page in the HSoP Resource Library.

 -